Courses | Education Policy & Social AnalysisSkip to content Skip to main navigation

 An introduction to the evaluation of social and educational programs.
 Topics include evaluation to inform program conceptualization and design; measuring program implementation; impact assessment, including randomized experiments; cost-effectiveness analysis; and the social and political context of program evaluation.

 EDPS 6021 Master's Integrative Project in Sociology and Education

-Students wishing to complete a master's integrative project instead of taking the master's exam will design a study, collect and analyze data and write an extensive paper.
+Students wishing to complete a master's integrative project instead of taking the master's exam will design a study, provide a relevant literature review of theory and research, collect and analyze data, and write a comprehensive report of their work.